iki-wgt/cerevoice_tts/Readme.md

 The path and the license of a voice are required.
 Lexicon and abbreviations file are optional.
 The optional string startup_sentence will be synthesized when the TTS node is ready.

+## Scripts

+### txt2speech

+To test text you can use the script txt2speech.
+It takes as an argument the path to a text file.
+This text will be synthesised.

+    usage: txt2speech [-h] [--voice Alex] path/file

+Examples:
+    $ rosrun cerevoice_tts txt2speech text.txt
+    $ rosrun cerevoice_tts txt2speech.py --voice=Alex text.txt